New York Consumer Rights Attorney

 You have the right to receive proper law suit notification.
 Process servers can often be unscrupulous.
 They have been known to lie in testimony and sworn affidavits that they have properly served notice to debtors.
 If you have failed to receive proper notification and we can prove this, we will aggressively sue the process server.

 You have rights and you need to know them and insist upon them.
 When collection agencies, process servers and others violate your rights we strongly urge you to take legal action against them.
-Law Office of Abel L. Pierre, Attorney at Law, P.C. can help.
+Tariq Law, P.C., can help.